-S.NO EXPERIMENT NAME 1 Program in C to Implement Linear search and Binary Search algorithms 2 Program in C to Implement Bubble Sort algorithm 3 Program in C to Implement Selection Sort algorithm 4 Program in C to Implement Merge Sort algorithm 5 Program in C to Implement Quick Sort algorithm 6 Program in C for Breadth-First Search in a graph 7 Program in C for Depth-First Search in a graph 8 Program in C to determine the minimum spanning tree of a graph 9 Program in C for finding maximum and minimum number using Divide and conquer 10 Program in C for Knapsack problem
+S. No. EXPERIMENT NAME 1 Program in C to Implement Linear search and Binary Search algorithms 2 Program in C to Implement Bubble Sort algorithm 3 Program in C to Implement Selection Sort algorithm 4 Program in C to Implement Merge Sort algorithm 5 Program in C to Implement Quick Sort algorithm 6 Program in C for Breadth-First Search in a graph 7 Program in C for Depth-First Search in a graph 8 8 Program in C to determine the minimum spanning tree of a graph 9 Program in C for finding maximum and minimum number using Divide and conquer 10 Program in C for Knapsack problem

-Department offering the course Computer Application
+School Offering the Course SOC

 Course Code CAF205

 Course Title Software Engineering

 Credits (L: T:P:C) 3:1:0:4

 Contact Hours (L: T:P) 3:1:0

-Prerequisites (if any)
+Prerequisites (if any) None

 Course Basket Discipline Core